 Yes, you can get a Help to Buy mortgage with bad credit.
 It will depend on your individual circumstances, because there’s different levels of ‘bad credit’, but getting a Help to Buy mortgage with bad credit is definitely possible.
 Help to Buy is only available to first time buyers.

-We work with specialist mortgage brokers who understand your situation and can find lenders who are more likely to accept you.
-Get in touch and we’ll connect you to a broker who can make your mortgage possible.
+Our Mortgage Experts work hard to understand your situation and can find lenders who are more likely to accept you.
+Get in touch to find out your options.

 The Help to Buy scheme is a government-backed scheme helping first time buyers get on the property ladder with a 5% deposit.